MrRique15/go_rest_api/README.md

-# Simple GO REST API with Gin
+# Simple GO REST API with Gin and Kafka events

-This is a simple API built with the Go programming language and the Gin web framework.
-The purpose of this project is to learn the basic concepts of building a RESTful API using Go and Gin.
+This is an API built with the Go programming language, the Gin web framework and Kafka to stream events.
+The purpose of this project is to learn the basic concepts of building a RESTful API using Go, Gin and Kafka Events.

 ## Table of Contents